Contact:

 Edge shoring

-Edge shoring describes all technical measures for securing construction edges and structure perimeters—from the excavation pit to existing buildings, from rock cut faces to tunnel pre-support.
+Edge shoring describes all technical measures for securing construction edges and structure perimeters-from the excavation pit to existing buildings, from rock cut faces to tunnel pre-support.
 The goal is the temporary or permanent stabilization of adjacent soils, structural components, and infrastructures so that removal, excavation, deconstruction, or new construction can take place in a controlled and safe manner.
 In practice, this concerns not only excavation pits, but also selective concrete demolition at the building edge, slope stabilization along transportation routes, or targeted rock removal.
-Where low vibration, low noise emissions, and high precision are required, concrete demolition shear as well as hydraulic splitter from Darda GmbH are typically used, powered by suitable hydraulic power units and complemented by combination shears, steel shears, or Multi Cutters—depending on the material and boundary conditions.
+Where low vibration, low noise emissions, and high precision are required, concrete demolition shear as well as hydraulic splitters from Darda GmbH are typically used, powered by suitable hydraulic power units and complemented by combination shears, steel shears, or Multi Cutters-depending on the material and boundary conditions.

-Definition: What is meant by edge shoring
+Definition: What is meant by edge shoring?

 Edge shoring refers to the entirety of construction safety measures at the edges of excavation pits, slope cuts, foundation underpinning, terrain edges, and structural terminations.
 This includes classic shoring types such as soldier pile and lagging walls (Berlin shoring), sheet pile walls, bored pile walls and diaphragm walls, as well as nail walls with a shotcrete facing, and temporary bracing and anchors.
 Edge shoring confines the soil, protects neighboring buildings and utilities, controls groundwater and surface water, limits deformations, and provides the working space.
 It is therefore a core element of geotechnical engineering, concrete demolition, and specialized deconstruction-especially when working in existing structures and when safety measures are closely interlocked with the removal method.